 Post a Job

 Once Career Planning has approved your company’s information, you’ll be able to post jobs.
-Please allow two business days for processing.
-Once Agnes Advantage has approved your posting, it will become available to Agnes Scott College students and alumnae.
-Please allow two business days for processing.
+Please allow two business days for processing and approval, and your job will be available to Agnes Scott College students and alumnae.

 Agnes Scott College adheres to the Principles for Professional Practice of the National Association of Colleges and Employers (NACE).